A guide for using text messages to communicate with employees

 How to get started with text messaging

 So, you’ve decided to start using text messages to communicate with your employees.
-But how do you roll it out?
+But how do you make it possible?
+And are you allowed to text all employees?

-Luckily, there are many products that make it easy to add SMS to your set of tools.
+There are a few options that make it easy to add SMS to your set of internal communications tools.
 But it can be daunting choosing the right one.
 When searching for a solution, start by asking yourself how you’ll be leveraging SMS.
 Many products are most effective for specific requirements.

-Here are some of our favorite tools for using text messages to communicate with employees:
+These are some of the most commonly used platforms for using text messages to communicate with employees:

 SimpleTexting